 - Tick and mosquito sprays can protect against bloodsuckers for a few hours.
 However, the remedies often have side effects – skin irritation, for example.

 5. Avoid wild Animals in Exotic Countries

 Is your next camping trip going to an exotic country?
 Inform yourself extensively about the wild animals that live there.
 It depends a lot on what type of camping you are in.
 Do you belong to the wild campers?
 Then you are more likely to come into contact with wild animals.

 If you travel to parking spaces and camping sites, the risk is rather low.
 Apart from the fact that it is often forbidden, you should be careful about wild camping in nature parks far away from campsites.
 Especially when bears, snakes or wolves live there.
 This can be life-threatening, especially if you are alone and no one can get help.

 If you are traveling in foreign countries, find out how you can identify hunting areas beforehand.
-Plan your route in such countries very carefully and take into account the wild game, season and hunting areas into consideration.
+Plan your route in such countries very carefully and take into account the wild game, season and hunting areas.

 We all know the horror stories of careless swimmers.
 The media mainly report on accidents in lakes or seas in summer.
 Sometimes we catch ourselves downplaying such news: “A beginner was careless again.”
 It is not only inexperienced or non-swimmers who have a fatal accident, for example by drowning.

 Again and again, we hear of cases in which experienced swimmers do not correctly assess the coldness of the water or do not take signs of tiredness seriously.
 Then there are the borderline cases in which people bathe in rivers that are too strong.
 Vortices and suction effects are not the only causes of accidents; the threat from ships is also real.
 Just ask yourself: How carefully do you enter a strange body of water, be it a lake or the Mediterranean Sea?